-A receding hairline doesn’t mean you have a bad hairline, but it does mean changing your look and hairstyle.
+A receding hairline doesn’t mean you have a bad hairline, but it does mean investing in a new men’s hairstyle.
 You may have long locks now, but you may lose more hair.
-Hairstyles for a receding hairline often helps you hide particularly deep M or V hairlines.
+Hairstyles for a receding hairline often help you hide deep M or V hairlines.

 Best haircuts and hairstyles for men with a receding hairline can help make going bald less obvious.
-These looks draw attention away from your thinning hair and bald spots helping take back control over your hair loss.
+These looks draw attention away from your thinning hair and bald spots, helping you regain control over your hair loss.

 1. Clean Shave